 In a title held as a tenancy in common, each owner has an undivided interest in the entire property.
 Each tenant has the right to possession of the whole property.
 There is no right of survivorship.
 Each tenant has a distinct proportionate ownership interest, which passes by succession.
-There is a presumption that a transfer to two or more persons is a tenancy in common.
+If a deed does not state "with right of survivorship," it is presumed the parties are tenants in common.

 Tenancy in the Entirety